neural-maze/blog/content/posts/202405-crewai-ollama-arduino/index.md

 }
 ```

-I won't get into the details of sketch programming, since it's out of the scope of this simple tutorial, but, if you are
+I won't get into the details of sketch programming, as it is beyond the scope of this simple tutorial, but, if you are
-interested in this fascinating world, I recommend you to step by the [Arduino official tutorials](https://www.arduino.cc/en/Tutorial/HomePage).
+interested in this fascinating world, I recommend you to go through the [Arduino official tutorials](https://www.arduino.cc/en/Tutorial/HomePage).
-It contains a lot of examples and explanations (that's where I started my Arduino journey 😝)
+It contains a lot of examples and detailed explanations (that's where I started my Arduino journey 😝)

 ---